College Archives

 Opening times

 Days on which the Archive is open are Wednesdays and Thursdays.
-Opening times are 9-4, with an hour's break for lunch.
+Opening times are 9-4, sometimes with a break for lunch depending on staff availability.
 The Archive is closed on public holidays and the days between Christmas and New Year.
 Please check with the Archivist for further information.

 Contact